Sidebar

 Photographer: Morgan Hunt Ward, Prop Stylist: Phoebe Hauser, Food Stylist: Emily Nabors Hall.

-Sweet, juicy oranges and frozen peaches are blended with creamy strained (Greek-style) yogurt and sweetened naturally by Medjool dates, creating a perfectly balanced flavor.
+This Orange-Peach Chia Smoothie is a bright, refreshing way to start your day.
+Sweet, juicy oranges and frozen peaches are blended with creamy Greek-style yogurt and sweetened naturally by Medjool dates, creating a perfectly balanced flavor.
 Chia seeds add a boost of protein, fiber and omega-3s, while a touch of vanilla rounds out the taste.

 View Recipe